FREQUENTLY ASKED QUESTIONS

 Mortgage Insurance protects both the borrower and the lender against missed mortgage payments due to certain unforeseen circumstances.
 Mortgage Insurance is required whenever a single loan exceeds 80% of the property value or sales price.
 You don't necessarily have to make a 20% down payment to avoid MI.
 There are many other options, including splitting your home financing into a first and second trust deed loan (also known as a piggyback loan).
 This limits the first trust deed lender’s exposure as they are only financing a portion of the total.
 Piggyback loans typically alleviate the need for mortgage insurance.
 Other options include self-insured loans (higher rates of interest in lieu of mortgage insurance), and VA loans that do not require mortgage insurance even up to 100% financing (However, VA loans do require a VA funding fee paid directly to the VA).

-Mortgage insurance is not necessarily a negative thing.
-When a client is putting less than 20% down, our policy here at Hillhurst Mortgage is to compare loan scenarios with and without MI to help you determine which of the loan option is the best you both from a closing cost perspective and saving on monthly payments.
+When a client is putting less than 20% down, our policy is to compare loan scenarios with and without MI to help you determine which of the loan options is the best for you, both from a closing cost perspective and in terms of saving on monthly payments.

 If I have a recent bankruptcy or foreclosure, can I still get a home loan?